gsanaev/crop-yield-prediction-climate-change/README.md

 **E-Mail:** gsanaev@gmail.com
 **LinkedIn:** [golib-sanaev](https://linkedin.com/in/golib-sanaev/)

-## 🙏 Acknowledgments
+## 🙏 Acknowledgements

-- StackFuel Team
+- [StackFuel](https://stackfuel.com/de/) Team — for inspiring and supporting data-driven learning in applied machine learning and analytics
-- World Bank and NASA for open data
+- World Bank and NASA — for providing open climate and agricultural data sources
-- scikit-learn & SHAP communities for ML tooling
+- scikit-learn & SHAP communities — for robust, transparent machine learning tools

 **⭐ If you find this project interesting, please give it a star!**